 - Combine flours, baking powder, cinnamon and salt in a small bowl.

 - Combine brown sugar, oil, and vanilla in large bowl.
 Beat with mixer until well combined.
 Add eggs, beating well after each addition.
-Add pumpkin, raisins, and walnuts mixing well.
+Add pumpkin, raisins and pineapple.
 Fold in the flour mixture.
 Spoon into paper lined or oil sprayed muffin tin.
-Bake for 15-20 minutes.
+Bake for 15-18 minutes.
 Cool completely.

 Frosting for Pumpkin Spice Cupcakes: